 Tokyo is considered the world’s culinary capital thanks to its 230 Michelin-starred restaurants.
 Japanese food is much more than sushi and ramen; there is an incredible variety of high quality foods and different tastes depending on the seasons.
 Japanese cuisine does not focus only on the balance of taste, but also in the harmony of flavour and eye-catching presentation.
 Chefs put thought into choosing ingredients and consider cooking an act of love to the customers.
 Read about Japanese table manners here.

 If Asakusa is red, then Harajuku is equivalent to rainbow.
-Harajuku is the center of fashion for young Japanese teens; its where color and oddness reign and where the word “kawaii”, cute, reaches its peak.
+Harajuku is the center of fashion for young Japanese teens; it’s where color and oddness reign and where the word “kawaii”, cute, reaches its peak.
 Upon entering Takeshita Street through its iconic entrance, visitors are immediately met with the smell of crepes and the craziness of rainbow food.
 Get lost in the back alleys of Harajuku among art galleries, emerging stylish and vintage shops, and unique cafes and restaurants.
 And don’t forget to take purikura, the cutest photo you’ll take during your travel!
-We have the perfect tour for you to join of you’re interested in Harajuku’s pop culture.

 Shintoism is an autonomous religion of Japan that worships nature and ancestors.
-Meiji Jingu is a quiet power spot that’s tucked away in the middle of bustling Tokyo; you can feel the peacefulness of nature and even a spiritual atmosphere in the Shrine, where Meiji Emperor and his wife have been enshrined since 1820.
-Since the shrine is dedicated to a couple, it is not rare to see a Shinto wedding ceremony at Meiji Jingu; many couples like to take photos nearby where there are two trees known as “Husband & Wife.”
+Meiji Jingu, where Meiji Emperor and his wife have been enshrined since 1820, is a quiet power spot that’s tucked away in the middle of bustling Tokyo.
+You can feel the peacefulness of nature and even a spiritual atmosphere in the Shrine.
+Since the shrine is dedicated to a couple, it’s not rare to see a Shinto wedding ceremony at Meiji Jingu.
+Many couples like to take photos nearby where there are two trees known as “husband and wife.”

-Tokyo is grouped by different areas and one is shitamachi, an old nostalgic town that survived Great Kanto Earthquake and bombing during WWII.
+Tokyo is grouped by different areas and one is shitamachi, an old nostalgic town that survived the Great Kanto Earthquake and bombing during WWII.
 There are Showa influences throughout the town and it still looks now how it did in the past.
-The area known as YaNeSen (referring to Yanaka, Nezu and Sendai) is perfect to explore walking.
-There you can discover a local feel, visit old shops and temples, and overall feel an Edo atmosphere.
+The area known as YaNeSen (referring to Yanaka, Nezu and Sendai) is perfect to explore while walking.
+There, you can discover a local feel, visit old shops and temples, and overall be in an Edo atmosphere.

 Ginza has always been an important central area for business and leisure activities.
 It’s the luxury center of Tokyo and it’s where you’ll find international luxury brands in futuristic architectural buildings.
 You’ll get a sense of elegance walking around Ginza while admiring the modern buildings designed by world-famous architects.
 Some shops also display art installations so you’ll get to enjoy those in addition to the buildings!
 You can also attend a kabuki performance at the Kabukiza theatre and enjoy fine meals in precious restaurants, like kaiseki cuisine with a Michelin starred chef.